xor2003/masm2c/README.md

 How to convert your masm 16 bit source to C++:
 -------------------------------

-First your code should be compilable with uasm(jwasm)/masm6, link5/tlink and working on DOS.
+Prerequisite: your code should be compilable with uasm(jwasm)/masm6, link5/tlink and work under DOS.

 masm2c.py <some.asm>

-(Small source code modification might also be required to build)
+(Small source code modification might also be required to translate)

 IDA Pro Free you can find here https://www.scummvm.org/news/20180331/